Kindness

 Each student would pass around a paper with their name on it, and all their classmates wrote something kind about each other.
 The best part of the exercise was when the students received their papers back.
 Their faces would glow as they read their list.

-Math, English, and history lessons are essential, yet, helping our kids feel good about themselves is crucial as well.
+Math, English, and history lessons are essential, yet helping our kids feel good about themselves is also crucial.

 Do you think of kindness when faced with adversity?